nickmmark/two-factor-entropy/README.md

 3. calcualte the mean entropy (and standard deviation) for the group of values
 4. compare the two groups to determine if it is statistically likely be random

-One limitation of this approach, is that Shanon entropy regards each symbol as discreet and does not account for their sequence in the alphabet.
-For example an obviously non-random sequence like `123456` has a Shanon entropy of 2.5849 (the highest possible for a 6 digit number).
-This means that Shanon entropy may not capture all the patterns of non-randomness that could be present in a 2FA code.
+One limitation of this approach, is that Shannon entropy regards each symbol as discreet and does not account for their sequence in the alphabet.
+For example an obviously non-random sequence like `123456` has a Shannon entropy of 2.5849 (the highest possible for a 6 digit number).
+This means that Shannon entropy may not capture all the patterns of non-randomness that could be present in a 2FA code.

 ## results